hello@ouryearinbali.com

-UPDATED SEPTEMBER 2023
+UPDATED NOVEMBER 2023

 However, if you wish to stay longer than 60 days in Bali, you are going to want to organise a visa that gives you more time and flexibility.

 I understand there is a lot of information out there when it comes to finding the right visa to live longer term in Bali, and it has been a confusing topic for many.
+So much of the information online is not up to date and get very frustrating.
 It doesn’t have to be, and below I break down the various visas that you may consider.
+In any case, when you work with me, I have excellent visa agents who can further advise, quote and issue your visa online hassle-free.

-From working remotely, to studying, having a gap year, to investing there is a visa for everyone and I am going to keep it simple by providing you information on the Second-home visa, B211A tourist visa, and a variety of KITAS.
+From working remotely, to studying, having a gap year, to investing, there is a visa for everyone and I am going to keep it simple by providing you information on the Second-home visa, B211A tourist visa, and a variety of KITAS.
 My clients are usually looking for a visa for either 3 months, 6 months, 1-2 years, retirement and indefinite stays in Bali, and there is a solution for all of them.

 Can I live in Bali and still work remotely?

-B211A tourist visa
+B211A Single Entry visa

 What is the criteria of the B211A tourist visa?

-Is there a digitial nomad visa?
+Is there a digital nomad visa?

-For a long time there has been alot of talk about a digitial nomad visa and many people are asking for it and are waiting for it to happen.
-However, there is nothing in the near future that tell us it is coming, Instead, the Indonesian Government created the new second-home visa which isnt a solution to those digitial nomads as it requires proof of funds in the form of an Indonesian bank account under your name or that of a sponsor with a value of at least IDR 2 billion.
+For a long time there has been a lot of talk about a digital nomad visa and many people are asking for it and are waiting for it to happen.
+However, there is nothing in the near future that tell us it is coming.
+Not to worry, digital nomads are still enjoying their best Bali life, holding other visas such as the B211A tourist visa and Multiple entry KITAS.

 Tell me about the different types of kitas

 Depending how long you stay, your particular needs and if you need to come and go from Indonesia, then a KITAS may be better suited to you.
-They give you a lot more flexibikity to come and go from Indonesia.
+They give you a lot more flexibility to come and go from Indonesia.

 What are some of the benefits of having a KITAS?